‘Maxim’ Model Hannah Palmer Goes Topless In Hot New Photo

 Hannah Palmer is turning heads in her latest social media update.

-The Maxim model has no problem showing off her amazing figure to fans and with a body like that — can you even blame her?
-While Palmer usually takes to her page to share bikini clad or lingerie inspired photos, sometimes she pushes the envelope even more.
+The Maxim model has no problem showing off her amazing figure to fans, and with a body like that, can you even blame her?
+While Palmer usually takes to her page to share bikini-clad or lingerie-inspired photos, sometimes she pushes the envelope even more.
 In her most recent post, Hannah is leaving pretty much nothing to the imagination.

 In the up-close and personal snapshot, the stunner wears her long, blonde locks slightly curled and swept off to the side while her tresses blow in the wind.
 The blonde-haired beauty appears to be wearing just a little bit of makeup including pink lipstick and a tiny bit of light blush.